jmblankley/ReturnOfTheRooks/README.md

 Worked on canPlace() and solveBoard() functions.
 Got some 'R's populated onto the board but not the right number.
 Need to work on recursion to get it to place them properly.
 I am close though, hopefully gonna get this figure out next session.

 Stopping Point: Need to get the right number of 'R's populating onto the board in the proper spaces.

+### Day 3 (2/7/2023)

+Had to basically scrap all of canPlace() and solveBoard().
+Started the rebuild of these functions, getting close to where I need them, just some slight tweaks and they will be working.

+Stopping Point: Need to get canPlace() properly checking for 'R's and '#'s.